The Atheist Bible, CC-BY Fabian M. Suchanek

 Where does moral law come from?

-It could be argued that God gave humans at least some basic moral standards.
+It could be argued that these systems, too, were inspired by God, because God gave humans some basic moral standards.
 However, moral standards are not absolute.
 They change over time and across cultures.
-Slavery, for example, was widely legal and morally acceptable in the Middle Ages (and is approved in the Bible and the Quran).
+Slavery, for example, was widely legal and morally acceptable in the Middle Ages.
 Nowadays, it is nearly universally condemned.
-Polygamy is considered immoral by Christians, but acceptable by some Muslims.
-Judaism changed its stance on polygamy in around 1000 CE.
+Polygamy is considered immoral in some places and permissible in others.
 The death penalty, likewise, is considered necessary by some people and immoral by others.
-Catholicism changed its stance on capital punishment in 2015.
-This defies the idea that moral standards would come from God.
+Even God’s self-declared shepherds changed their opinion on the death penalty in 2015, defying the idea that moral standards come from God.

 Did people really not know that they should not kill before Moses told them?